Skip Global navigation and goto content

 Photo of vegetables with DOH Logo.

 The DOH-Charlotte's Food Safety and Sanitation Program inspections are risk-based.
-This means that those facilities that pose a greater risk to the public becoming sick from consuming their product are inspected more often than those that pose a lesser risk.
-The amount of risk is determined by risk factors.
-These risk factors include the types of food served, the amount of preparation that is required, the population that is served, and the quantity of food that is prepared.
-Considering these types of factors are consistent with recommendation from the U.S. Food and Drug Administration.
+This means that those facilities in Charlotte County, Florida, that pose a greater risk to the public becoming sick from consuming their product are inspected more often than those that pose a lesser risk.

-Program Forms and Guidance Documents:Training:Employee Health:Other Florida Department of Health Resources:
+Program Forms and Guidance Documents:Training:Employee Health:Other:

 No state or federal regulatory agency licenses food operations from your home.